-My Commissar was nodding his huge head.
+My Comissar was nodding his huge head.
 He liked it?
 “I’ve wondered much the same.”

 He had?
 Without my knowin’, I leaned forward.
-My chest tightened up a bit.
+My breath tightened up a bit.

 “Fear manifesting around who you could have become.
 In death Fear is indomitable.
 She is the gatekeeper and will not allow you passage beyond, because you will not be capable of moving towards her.
 In death you will see Fear, feel Fear, and know Fear evermore for she will never let you pass, thus you will be without peace; and there will you die eternally.”

 I think my eyes were under some kind of pressure, why they felt so strained.
-It was insane, his speech, but I couldn’t stop listening.
+It was insane, his speech, but I couldn’t stop my ears from listening.
 Where did he get them ideas from?

-He crossed his leg over the other and looked up high.
-I cut my head sharp to the side.
+He crossed his leg over the other and looked above.
+I cut my head sharp to the left.
 Was that all?
 “What be beyond?”
 I asked.
 “Meridia, right?”

 I think he nodded his head.
 “I’m pleased.
 Now go and alert Melissa and Éstel; return with them.
 I have a matter to discuss with you three.”

-“Yes, Commissar.”
+“Yes, Comissar.”
 I bowed with my left hand over my chest: the high gesture.
 I tripped out of there almost fallin’ square on my face.
-It felt so good to get out of there––even if it wasn’t for long.
+It felt so good to get out of there — even if it wasn’t for long.

 What the heck are those two gonna say when I tell um this one?